-Using your contactless payment card to travel is simple.
+Using your contactless card to travel is simple.

-It's important that you use the same contactless payment card for all your journeys.
+It's important that you use the same contactless card, mobile or other device for all your journeys.
 Using different cards or devices means that you won't be able to benefit from capping.

-On rail services, if you touch in on a card reader with one contactless payment card and touch out with a different card, you could be charged two maximum fares for two incomplete journeys.
+On rail services, if you touch in on a card reader with one contactless card and touch out with a different card or device, you could be charged two maximum fares for two incomplete journeys.
 Similarly, on Emirates Air Line and River Bus services, if you touch in with one card and out with another, you will be charged two fares.

 If you touch more than one contactless card (including an Oyster card) or device together on a card reader you could get a red light or be charged on a card that you didn't intend to pay with.
 This may be because of card clash.

 If the reader detects more than one card, it doesn't know which card to take payment from.
 If you get a red light and hear 3 beeps (2 beeps on a bus) it means you won't have paid for your journey and if you are at a ticket gate it may not open.